ssmerd/memory-game/README.md

 - be able to restart the game without reloading the page
 - be able to find the site's creator on GitHub

-**As the site administrator I want to:**

-- be able to make modifications to the game
-- provide the user with access to the source code and README.md

 <br>
 <br>